larytet/mcachego/README.md

 	BenchmarkLoad-4    	50000000	       129 ns/op
 	BenchmarkEvict-4   	50000000	       222 ns/op

 It gives 5-10M cache operations/s on a single core.
-Round trip allocation from a pool, store in cache, evict from cache, free to the pool 360ns
+Round trip allocation from a pool-store in cache-evict from cache-free to the pool requires 360ns.
 A single core system theoretical peak is ~3M events/s.
 With packet size 64 bytes this code can handle 100Mb/s line.

 In the pprof map API dominates the CPU consumption